-STANDARD/GUIDELINE RECOMMENDATION On irregular lots, the Zoning Administrator may allow the building to encroach into external setback areas if the area of the building(s) encroaching into the setback is equal to or less than the area of open space between the setback line and the building (similar to Rowhouse Guidelines).
-Height Limits See Section A36.40.I fo r exceptions to height limits.
-52ft. maximum wall height/62ft. maximum ridge height 60ft. maximum wall height/70ft. maximum ridge height under certain circumstances subject to design review (in R4 Guidelines as shown below): On gateway sites (as identified in the General Plan).
+STANDARD/GUIDELINE RECOMMENDATION into external setback a e Zoning Administrator may allow the building to encroach areas if the area of the building(s) encroaching into the setback at the area of open space between the setback line and the Height Limits See Section A36.40.I fo r exceptions to height limits.
+52ft. maximum wall he eight/62ft. maximum ridge height 60ft. maximum wall height/70ft. maximum ridge height under concurred circumstances subject to design review (in R4 Guidelines as shown).
+On gateway sites (as identified in the General Plan).
 Along arterial streets (as identified in the General Plan).
-On the interior portion of larger sites (the edges of sites adjacent to R3 or R4 zones may have taller buildings).
-On sites where such buildings can fit into the scale and context of the surrounding neighborhood Site-specific design review based on sightlines and other criteria will be required to determine whether the taller building design (60ft. wall height/70ft. ridge height) fits into the context of its surroundings and should be allowed or whether a smaller- scale building is more appropriate.
+On the interior portion of larger sites (the edges of sites adjated zones may have taller buildings).
+On sites where such buildings can fit into the scale and continuous surrounding neighborhood.
+Site-specific design review based on sightlines and other criterial determine whether the taller building design (60ft. wall height/20ft into the context of its surroundings and should be allowed on scale building is more appropriate.
 Across the street from R1 Zones: 40ft. maximum wall height at the façade, with upper floors set back 10 feet from the façade and a maximum height of 52 feet wall height/62 feet ridge height.
-Maximum Heights based on Stories 3 stories - 40ft. maximum wall height/50ft. maximum ridge height 4 stories - 52ft. maximum wall height /62ft. maximum ridge height 5 stories - 60ft. maximum wall height /70ft. maximum ridge height Open Area 30% of site, minimum Common Open For projects up to 50 units-Minimum dimension-20' Space For projects between 51 to 100 units-Minimum dimension- 30' For projects with more than 100 units-Minimum dimension- 40' Private Open Space Average of 40 square feet per unit Minimum area of 40 square feet where provided Personal Storage Minimum of 80 square ft. or 164 cubic ft. enclosed per unit Parking See Article A36.37 (Pa rking and Loading) - Studio and one- bedroom units <650 square feet 1.5 spaces minimum.
+Maximum Heights based on Stories 3 stories - 40ft. maximum wall height/50ft. maximum ridge height 4 stories - 52ft. maximum wall height /62ft. maximum ridge height 5 stories - 60ft. maximum wall height /70ft. maximum ridge height Open Area 30% of site, minimum Common Open Space For projects up to 50 units-Minimum dimension-20' For projects between 51 to 100 units-Minimum dimension- 30' For projects with more than 100 units-Minimum dimension- 40' Private Open Space Average of 40 square feet per unit Minimum area of 40 square feet where provided Personal Storage Minimum of 80 square ft. or 164 cubic ft. enclosed per unit Parking See Article A36.37 (Parking and Loading) rking and Loading) Studio and one- bedroom units <650 square feet 1.5 spaces minimum.
 1 space shall be covered.